dkovacs24/ReviOS_faq/docs/install.md

 Then it will restart again.

 ## 5. step: Windows post install setup

+???+ info
+    *On ReviOS 11 this section looks different but the steps should be the same.*

 After the last restart you should arrive at this screen, obviously here you have to choose a username: